Agoric/documentation/main/ertp/guide/create-fungible-erights.md

 A **fungible** asset means that different elements of this asset are interchangeable.
-Currencies are interchangeable: if you have 10 one-dollar notes laying around and decide to take 5 of them, you do not care which 5 you will take.
+Currencies are interchangeable: if you have 10 one-dollar notes laying around and decide to take 5 of them, you do not care which 5 you get.
 They're all "the same" as far as counting value goes.

 This would not be the case for 10 house ownership rights each designating a different house.